 2.4.
-In Milton Keynes there are three sand and gravel sites with planning permission: land at Calverton (Passenham), land south of Caldecote Farm (Newport Pagnell) and land east of Haversham Road (New Bradwell), all of which were active during 2017.
+In Milton Keynes there are four sand and gravel sites with planning permission: land at Passenham (eastern extension), land south of Caldecote Farm (Newport Pagnell), land east of Haversham Road (New Bradwell) and land to north and east of Lathbury.
+Ony two of these quarries: land south of Caldecote Farm and Land east of Haversham Road were active in 2018.
+The other two sites were granted permission in 2018 and by the year end had not commenced extraction.
 The details of these sites are presented in Table 2.
 The location of these sites and associated geology are shown in Figure 3.